 On the technical side, these can include preferred infrastructure (Saas vs on premise, cloud-based, etc.), the languages your developers use, security requirements (PCI DSS compliance, ISO 27001 compliance, 99.99 SLA) and ability to integrate with an existing tech stack.

 For practitioners, deal breakers are often use cases (ecommerce site, personalization, localization, digital signage, interactive content, etc.).
-Practitioners should also consider preferences around the user interface, workflows and compatibility with the tools they use.
+Practitioners should also consider preferences around the user interface, dkflows and compatibility with the tools they use.

 Whose needs do you prioritize?